Agus-Iskandar-D/zeller_calculator/README.md

 Zeller's congruence is actually an algorithm devised by Christian Zeller in the 19th century to calculate the day of the week for any Julian or Gregorian calendar date.

-##Let's get started!
+## Let's get started!

-###Well here are the requarements:
+### Well here are the requarements:
 1. The system must be able to validate the input number
 2. The system must be able to identify whetere it is leap year or not, including 2 years before and after the input year
 3. The system must be able to identify the day of the input date

-###to know the system, first I picture the system in usecase diagram and activity diagram to know the flow
+### To know the system, first I picture the system in usecase diagram and activity diagram to know the flow

 ![usecase diagram](https://github.com/Agus-Iskandar-D/zeller_calculator/blob/main/Usecase%20diagram.png)